-This generation saw the addition of front disc brakes and a gas tank that was relocated outside of the cab to lie beneath the bed.
-Heating and AC were improved and more of this model was crafted from galvanized steel.
-In 1976 the FE engine series was retired and replaced with 351 and 400 series engines.
+The sixth-generation saw the addition of front disc brakes, and the gas tank relocated outside of the cab to lie below the bed.
+Ford improved the heating and AC, and more of this model was crafted from galvanized steel.
+In 1976, the FE engine series retired, and the 351 and 400 series engines replaced it.
 1979 was the final year for the 460 big block engine.

 1967-1972 Ford F-Series (5th Generation)

-The F-Series continued to be built on the same platform, and all 1969 F-Series models had 100 percent interchangeable suspension components.
+The F-Series continued on the same platform, and all 1969 F-Series models had 100 percent interchangeable suspension components.

 1961 - 1966 Ford F-Series (4th Generation)

-1961 brought the unpopular longer, lower unibody design style, which disappeared in 1964.
-This generation of the F-Series introduced a front suspension style called “Twin I-Beam” which the F-250 used until 2016.
+1961 introduced the unpopular, longer, lower unibody design style, which disappeared in 1964.
+This fourth generation of the F-Series introduced a front suspension style called "Twin I-Beam," which the F-250 used until 2016.

 1957-1960 Ford F-Series (3rd Generation)

 1953-1956 Ford F-Series (2nd Generation)

-The 1953 model year saw the emergence of the F-250 as its predecessors, known as the F-2 and F-3, were phased out.
-While the major body parts did not change, there was a redesign of the cab and dashboard, but most significantly, the rear window – which was offered with a panoramic option.
+The 1953 model year saw the emergence of the Ford F-250 as its predecessors, known as the F-2 and F-3, were phased out.
+While the major body parts did not change during the second generation, there was a redesign of the cab and dashboard.
+Still, most significantly, the rear window offered a panoramic option.

 1948 - 1952 Ford F-Series (1st Generation)